Financial Aid & Scholarships

 - Mary Angela Schoen earned a B.A. in Theater from Mundelein College and a Masters in Public Speaking from Northwestern University.
 She taught Theater and Public Speaking at Mundelein and retired in 1991.
 In recognition of her love of teaching and commitment to education, her husband Alan, a graduate of Loyola, established this scholarship.
 This award is awarded annually to undergraduate students who demonstrate financial need and major in Theatre with a 2nd major/minor in Fine Arts or Music.

 - Term of Scholarship: The entire fund balance is to provide annual tuition assistance.
 Recipient(s) are selected and announced in the Spring and the scholarship will be awarded in the Fall for the upcoming academic year.

-- Applications: In order to apply for the scholarship, students are required to submit an application to the Department of Fine and Performing Arts.
-As part of the application process, the Chairperson of the department may require students to interview with the Director of Theatre or his/her designee(s).
-For the application, click here.
+- Applications: As part of the application process, the Chairperson of the department may require students to interview with the Director of Theatre or his/her designee(s).
+Applications are not being accepted at this time.

 - Eligibility and Requirements: Full-time undergraduate student(s) at Loyola who have declared a major in Theatre and have declared either a 2nd major or minor in Fine Arts or Music, and who maintain a minimum G.P.A. of 3.0.
 Students must also show a demonstrated interest or involvement in Women's issues.